Hackinet/ROTMG-Item-API/README.md

 * `<i data-rotmg="23520"></i>`

 ## Extra
-* The item id of empty slot is `-1` or if the passed item id doesn't exit, it would be considered -1.
+* The item id of empty slot is `-1` or if the passed item id doesn't exist, it would be considered -1.

 ## Live Example
 * https://hackinet.github.io/ROTMG-ITEM-API/